 Average Weather in Bellingham Washington, United States

-In Bellingham, the temperature typically varies from 34°F to 74°F over the course of the year, and is rarely below 23°F or above 82°F.
+In Bellingham, the summers are comfortable and partly cloudy and the winters are chilly, wet, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 34°F to 74°F and is rarely below 23°F or above 82°F.

 The warm season lasts for 3.0 months, from June 16 to September 16, with an average daily high temperature above 67°F. The hottest day of the year is August 3, with an average high of 74°F and low of 56°F.